alibenmessaoud/awesome-books/data-science-from-scratch-by-Joel-grus/book-notes.md

 Underfitting, keep looking for a better one.

-So how do we make sure our models aren’t too complex?
+So how do we make sure our models aren't too complex?
 Use different data to train and to test the model, so split data train and test data:

 - model was overfit to the training data, then perform really poorly on the test data; if it performs well on the test data, then it’s fitting rather than overfitting.
 - can have common patterns in train and test data, so it is bad
 - having many models to test, so split data in 3 parts: train, validation, test
+  - a training set for building models
+  - a validation set for choosing among trained models
+  - a test set for judging the final model

 #### Correctness